ys27/FundTracker/README.md

 A flutter application for budgets and keeping track of transactions.

-Built because I couldn't find any applications that allowed a custom or a 4-week period.
+I built this because I couldn't find any application that allowed a custom or a 4-week period.

-Allows authentication with Firebase and uses Firestore as a cloud database on top of using the devices' local database.
+Allows authentication with Firebase and uses Firestore as a cloud database on top of using the devices' local database as backup.

 Features include:
 - statistics